Menlo Security Cloud Security Platform receives FedRAMP® Authorization

 A cloud-based secure web gateway (SWG) can be that central aggregation point through which all traffic flows while providing full visibility into traffic throughout the entire session without adding latency.

-Considered a critical security technology within the Secure Access Service Edge (SASE) architecture, if you’re currently researching a cloud-based SWG for your enterprise, here are four must-haves to look for:
+If you’re currently researching a cloud-based SWG for your enterprise, here are four must-haves to look for:

 01. Isolation at the core